IverMartinson/MegaDumbOS/README.md

 ### 3: Run Rufus
 &emsp;Run the exe that you downloaded.
 Click the `SELECT` button and select the newly built `output.iso`.
 Then, if it isn't allready selected, chose the correct device that you want MegaDumbOS on.
 Finally, click the start button.

+### 4: Rename The Drive (optional)
+&emsp;In file explorer, go to `This PC`.
+Right-click on the device MegaDumbOS is installed on.
+Click rename.
+Type in MegaDumbOS.

+### 5: Eject The Drive
+&emsp;In file explorer, go to `This PC`.
+Right-click on the device MegaDumbOS is installed on.
+Click eject.

+### 4: Boot Into MegaDumbOS
+&emsp;Finally, restart the computer.
+Then, boot into the BOIS or boot menu.
+It may vary from manufacturer, but usually when you see the manufacturer logo, you should press F2, F12 or DEL.
+Then go to the boot section.
+You should see your drive.
+Then select it and boot it.